WHAT IS A POEM?

 THE PURPOSE OF POETRY: WHAT IS POETRY FOR?

 Of all the forms professional writers can take, the professional poet most often finds themself struggling to make ends meet financially.
-Poetry can be challenging to understand and require a lot of effort from the reader.
+Poetry can be challenging to understand and require much effort from the reader.
 Students can be forgiven for wondering exactly what the point of this difficult-to-write and difficult-to-read genre that is apparently used to torture the less literary-minded during their school years.

 It may be a hard sell to some of our more reluctant students, but there is a point behind all this word-smithery.